ditch-project/ditch-framework/README.md

 # ditch-framework
-a simple java gui wrapper, element oriented, targeted to beginners who wants to see a window, not command prompt.
+a simple java gui wrapper, element oriented, targeted to beginners who wants to see a window, not a command prompt.

 ## concept
 when i was in the shower earlier, i thought to myself,